yongwahooi97/python-validator/README.md

 -   unique: Check uniqueness of the value if the column in data
     -   data: Dataframe that used for validation
     -   targetColumn: Column name for validation
-    -   fileName: Output text file name for error log
+    -   file: Invalid output text file name
-    -   filePath: Location for the output text file.
-E.g. ".\\Output\\" store error log in Output folder

 #### Demo of some of the features: